carpedm20/emoji/README.rst

 ------------
 In the folder *utils/* there are file images of all emojis.
 They are named with the UNICODE code in one case, and with the CLDR name in the other case (for example, this emoji 👍 is saved as images_cldr/thumbs_up.png and images_unicode/U0001F44D.png).
 There is also a script to download the codes and the images (Apple rendering) of the last emojis.

-The html file will look like `this <https://raw.githubusercontent.com/fvancesco/emoji/master/utils/emoji.html>`__.

 Links
 ----